AdobeDocs/certification.en/help/certifications/aep/aep-e-foundations.md

 <br>

 ## Requirement #2: Information for Adobe [!DNL Real-Time CDP] Technical Practitioner (AD7-E601) {#req-2}

+>[!IMPORTANT]
+>
+>This exam is currently being updated and will release on **January 15, 2024**.
+After that date, this certification will only require passing one exam, rather than the two exams currently required.
+>
+><br>
+>
+>**If you have not taken either of the exams that are currently required,** we strongly recommend that you wait for the updated exam.
+That way, you can take one exam instead of two.
+>
+><br>
+>
+>**If you have already passed the AD0-E600 Adobe [!DNL Experience Platform] Technical Foundations Exam and have been preparing for the AD7-E601 exam**, we suggest you keep your appointment, as passing the AD7-E601 exam will award you the Adobe [!DNL Experience Platform] Technical Foundations Expert Certification.

 The AD7-E601 exam covers the creation, management and understanding of customer profile, segmentation, destinations across sources, and other topics.
 The exam validates the foundational skills and knowledge needed to employ Real-time CDP for audience segmentation, destination exports, and activation on a real-time basis for unified profiles that adhere to data and privacy regulations.
 Candidates should have experience with Customer Data Platforms (CDP) and knowledge of Adobe [!DNL Experience Platform].